COVDB/SN-Merger/README.md

 construction and Month of construction.

 Equipment numbers are treated as strings so leading zeros are preserved.
-If your file stores them as numbers, the app will still match correctly because the data is read as text.
+If your file stores them as numbers, the app converts that column with `astype(str)` so matching works even if pandas originally inferred a numeric type.